Legislative Assembly of the Northwest Territories: Early history

 The Legislative Assembly was first known as the Temporary North-West Council and was created in 1870.
 The first appointments to the council were made on December 28, 1872.
 The Temporary Council was dissolved in 1876 and a new permanent council was appointed and moved to the new capital of Fort Livingstone in 1876.
 The council moved to Battleford a year later based on the planned location there of the Canadian Pacific Railway.

 The very first election to the Assembly would take place on March 23, 1881, as Lawrence Clarke was elected to represent the electoral district of Lorne.
 In 1883 the Assembly moved south to Regina based on amendments to the route of the railway.
-The first territory-wide election took place on September 15, 1885, known as the 1885 Northwest Territories election.
+The first territory-wide election took place on September 15, 1885, known as the 1885 North-West Territories election.

 Three years later the first general election took place.
 All the voting members of the Assembly were elected for the first time, and an elected speaker took office.
 The Lieutenant Governor still had executive authority however and appointed and ran the cabinet.
 After the second general election in 1891 the first fully elected Assembly without any appointed members.
 The Assembly achieved Responsible Government for the first time in October 1897 as the Lieutenant Governor appointed Frederick Haultain as the first Premier to form a government.
 Robert Brett became the first Leader of the official opposition and party lines were roughly drawn based on Conservatives and Liberals.

-The Haultain government lobbied for Government of Canada for provincial powers for the Northwest Territories.
+The Haultain government lobbied for Government of Canada for provincial powers for the North-West Territories.
 In response on September 1, 1905, the provinces of Alberta and Saskatchewan were created by Prime Minister Wilfrid Laurier out of the southern populated portion of the territories.

 Court of law

-The Northwest Territories Legislative Assembly served as the first court of law in the Northwest Territories from 1876 until the creation of the Supreme Court of the Northwest Territories in 1887.
-Appointed members of the council served as stipendiary magistrates would travel the territories and oversee legal cases when the Legislature was not sitting.
-In 1887 the Northwest Territories moved to a new system that assigned judges to judicial districts and separated the legal and judicial branches.
+The Northwest Territories Legislative Assembly served as the first court of law in the North-West Territories from 1876 until the creation of the Supreme Court of the North-West Territories in 1887.
+Appointed members of the council served as stipendiary magistrates who would travel the territories and oversee legal cases when the legislature was not sitting.
+In 1887 the North-West Territories moved to a new system that assigned judges to judicial districts and separated the legal and judicial branches.